-The compositional biplot is the essential workhorse tool for compositional analysis.
-These are principle component or singular value decomposition plots of the data that seek to display the major axes of variance (or change) in the dataset (Aitchison and Greenacre 2002).
-Properly made and interpreted they summarize all the essential results of an experiment.
-However, the weakness is that it is descriptive and exploratory, not quantitative.
-However, quantitative tools can be applied later to support the conclusions derived from the biplot.
+The compositional biplot is the essential initial tool for exploratory compositional data analysis and replaces ordinations based on Unifrac or Bray-Curtis metrics.
+They are principle component plots of the singular value decomposition of the data that seek to display the major axes of variance (or change) in the dataset (Aitchison and Greenacre 2002).
+Properly made and interpreted, they summarize all the essential results of an experiment.
+However, their weakness is that they are descriptive and exploratory, not quantitative.
+Note that quantitative tools can be applied later to support the conclusions derived from the biplot.

 For simplicity, we filtered the dataset to include only those taxa that were at least 0.1% abundant in any sample.
-It should be noted that one of the desirable properties of compositional data analysis is that subsets of the dataset will give the same answer as the entire dataset for the taxa in common between the whole and the subset dataset (Aitchison 1986).
+It should be noted that one of the desirable properties of compositional data analysis is that subsets of the dataset should give essentially the same answer as the entire dataset for the taxa in common between the whole and the subset dataset (Aitchison 1986).

-Figure 2 shows the covariance biplot for this dataset along with the associated scree plot.
-The point values (labeled in red, blue or cyan) illustrate the variance between the samples, and the taxa values (represented by the black rays) illustrate the variance between the taxa.
-There are many interpretation rules for biplots of compositional data, but these boil down to remembering that we are examining the ratios between taxa, and that we can only examine links between the tips of the rays, or links between samples.
+Figure 2 shows the compositional biplot for this dataset along with the associated scree plot showing the percentage of variance explained by each sample or component.
+The sample names (labeled in red for BV, blue for Normal or cyan for Intermediate) illustrate the variance between the samples, and the taxa values (represented by the black rays) illustrate the variance between the taxa.
+There are many interpretation rules for biplots of compositional data (Aitchison and Greenacre 2002), but these boil down to remembering that only the ratios between taxa can be examined.
+Thus, the links between the tips of the rays, or between samples contains the most information.
 Keeping this in mind, we can see the following:

 First, the proportion of variance explained in the first component is very good, being 47%, then falling to 13% on component 2, and decreasing rapidly thereafter.
 This indicates that the major difference between samples can be captured in essentially one direction along component 1.